BOARD POLICY - 5141.52

 Prevention and Instruction

-Suicide prevention strategies include efforts to promote a positive school climate enhancing students' feelings of connectedness with the school.
+Suicide prevention strategies include efforts to promote a positive school climate and enhancing students' feelings of connectedness with the school.
 This includes staff professional development on risk factors, warning signs, protective factors, response procedures, referrals and resources regarding youth suicide prevention and youth suicide prevention programming.

 - Warning signs that may indicate suicidal intentions